How to Order Dedicated Nodes

 Node Type

-The type of node you choose depends on your specific project requirements.
-Reviewing each node’s CPU cores and RAM is important to determine which will best support your workload.
+The type of node you choose depends on your gRPC streaming requirements.
+Reviewing each node’s CPU cores and RAM is important to determine which will best support your streaming workload.
 Since we don’t impose any rate limits, your node’s performance will rely entirely on its specifications.

 Choose your dedicated node's type and location